Cédric Grolet Opéra

 5. Pâtisserie Yann Couvreur Marais

-The little sister of the original Yann Couvreur near Goncourt metro station, this understated Rue des Rosiers address is the Marais branch, and it lets its bright, dainty desserts do the tantalising talking.
-Throughout the year, only eight desserts are sold here – but all are delish.
-Order the Madagascan vanilla millefeuille, the raspberry pavlova, or apricot and coriander cheesecake.
+The original Yann Couvreur location is near Goncourt metro station, but its sister location in the Marais lets its bright, dainty desserts do the tantalising talking.
+Throughout the year, only eight desserts are sold here – but each is delicious as the next.
+Order the Madagascan vanilla millefeuille, the raspberry pavlova, or apricot and coriander cheesecake and feast on sweetness in the shade at Jardin des Rosiers Joseph Migneret just down the road.

 6. Le Bricheton

-Unless you live in the southern part of the 20th arrondissement, going to Le Bricheton is a bit of an expedition, a pilgrimage that every bread enthusiast must undertake at least once in their life.
+Unless you live in the southern part of the 20th arrondissement, going to Le Bricheton is a bit of an expedition a pilgrimage that every bread enthusiast must undertake at least once in their life.
 Maxime Bussy, an uncompromising baker on quality, only works with ancient and organic flours, sourced from small artisanal mills.
 The result: a very low gluten content, ideal for those with intolerances.
+Let's just say, it's another Ducasse-approved establishment.

 Advertising